What does elder care really cost?

 CMS Care Compare — National Quality Profile

-How U.S. nursing homes score across the five composite axes that drive the CMS overall star rating.
+How U.S. nursing homes score on the CMS overall rating and its three component domains.
 Filled polygon = facility-weighted national means; dashed = 3.0-star reference baseline.

 What does each type of care cost?